cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-06-15-why-debloating-software-based-on-user-usage.md

 However, since this feature was present in the library, and the library was integrated into their applications, they became vulnerable.
 If this feature had been removed or wasn't a part of the version of the library they were using, the vulnerability would have had no impact on them, even if the flaw still existed in the code of the broader log4j project.

+Where an upgrade is not immediately possible, an alternative mitigation option is to remove the JndiLookup class from the classpath.
 If an organization had debloated their version of log4j, removing features and components they didn't use, including the `JndiLookup` class, they would have naturally been immune to this particular vulnerability.
 This example underscores the principle that removing or disabling unnecessary components can reduce the potential points of failure or exploitation in software.